Why isn't the data I posted to the pipeline loaded to the database?

 More information on DNS blacklists can be found here:(http://en.wikipedia.org/wiki/DNSBL)

-Why did my connection timeout?
+Why did my connection time out?

 Openbridge sets the maximum number of seconds a connection between our server and your client can exist after the client has successfully authenticated.
 This is typically 10 minutes or 600 seconds in length.
-If you are idle for longer than this time allotment the server will think you are finished and disconnect your client.
-If this occurs you will simply need to reconnect.
+If you are idle for longer than this time allotment, the server will think you are finished and disconnect your client.
+If this occurs, you will simply need to reconnect.

 Did this answer your question?